infobip/mobile-messaging-cordova-plugin/README.md

             }

        ```
-    3. Change `plaform/android/app/build.gradle` to provide config for <a href="https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/android-config-agc-0000001050170137#EN-US_TOPIC_0000001050170137__section193351110105114"  target="_blank">Generated Signing Certificate Fingerprint</a> at previous step
+    3. Sign your app to provide config for <a href="https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/android-config-agc-0000001050170137#EN-US_TOPIC_0000001050170137__section193351110105114"  target="_blank">Generated Signing Certificate Fingerprint</a> at previous step.
+You can change `plaform/android/app/build.gradle` or write sign config to `build.json`
         ```gradle

            android {